 Waterproof Laminate Flooring Buying Guide

-Now you can install this affordable flooring in more rooms of the home – like the kitchen or bathroom – with confidence that it will withstand the mess of the everyday chaos.
+Now you can install this affordable flooring in more rooms of the home – like the kitchen or bathroom – with confidence that it will withstand the mess of everyday chaos.

-Read on to learn how waterproof and water-resistant laminate flooring works, what you can expect and how to find the best product for your application.
+Read on to learn how waterproof and water-resistant laminate flooring works, what you can expect, and how to find the best product for your application.

 What is Waterproof Laminate Flooring?

 Waterproof laminate is an upgraded version of the popular wood-look synthetic floor that can now resist water damage.
 Laminate offers realistic looks that could easily pass for real hardwood.
 People love how affordable laminate is, but it has never been known for its ability to withstand water.

 Until now!
 New waterproof features are proving to be a game-changer in laminate flooring.

 Traditionally, laminate has been known to absorb water and swell easily.
 But innovative technology has changed all that.

 - Waterproof seal: First, the surface features a water-repellent seal that keeps spills and moisture from the core.

 - Watertight joints: Each plank locks together tightly to prevent water from seeping through.
 Some waterproof laminate flooring features bevels that wrap over the plank’s edges for even better moisture protection at the joints.